keniaoquendo/Project-1-EDA/README.md

     - L: 0.00000000768
     - M: 0.00000000001
     - S: 0.00000067855
+Conclusion:
+- We REJECT Null Hypothesis 1: The amount of people who died of COVID-19 is NOT affected by the state population.
-Conclusion: We CANNOT REJECT: Alternate Hypothesis 1
-- The amount of people who died of COVID-19 will be higher in more populated states than in less populated states.
+- We CANNOT REJECT Alternate Hypothesis 1: The amount of people who died of COVID-19 will be higher in more populated states than in less populated states.

 ## H2: Hypothesis Testing
 - Shows independent t-tests for “Residents with at least one dose” vs